root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

     *   bindexplib.exe support for x64
 *   I/O.
     *   Properly handle the reload/recreate of TClass for STL containers (fixes [ROOT-7239](https://sft.its.cern.ch/jira/browse/ROOT-7239))
-    *   Fix the ordering of the keys in a TFile being written; in particular fixing the result of GetKey and FindKey which were no longer returning the lastest cycle for a TFile being written since v5.34/11.
+    *   Fix the ordering of the keys in a TFile being written; in particular fixing the result of GetKey and FindKey which were no longer returning the latest cycle for a TFile being written since v5.34/11.
 *   Graphics
     *   In the animated gif it is now possible to specify the delay between the last image and the fist image in case of infinite loop ([ROOT-7263](https://sft.its.cern.ch/jira/browse/ROOT-7263)).
     *   2D stats painting now takes the stats format into account when painting Integral.
 This problem was mentioned [here](https://root.cern/phpBB3/viewtopic.php?f=3&t=19746).